MaibornWolff/dcos-deploy/README.md

 * `name`: Name of the serviceaccount.
 Required.
 Variables can be used.
 * `secret`: Path to use for the secret that contains the private key associated with the account.
 Required.
 Variables can be used.
 * `groups`: List of groups the account should be added to.
 Optional.
 Variables can be used.
 * `permissions`: Permissions to give to the account.
 Dictionary.
-Key is the name of the permission, value is a list of actions to allow.
+Key is the name of the permission (rid), value is a list of actions to allow.
+If a permission does not yet exist, it will be created.
 Variables are not supported.

 This entity equates to the steps required to create a serviceaccount for a framework as described in the [DC/OS documentation](https://docs.mesosphere.com/1.12/security/ent/service-auth/custom-service-auth/).
 Any groups or permissions not specified in the config are removed from the account during the update process.